-To perform this exercise, get into a full-body push-up position with your hands directly underneath your shoulders.
+- To perform this exercise, get into a full-body push-up position with your arms extended and your hands directly underneath your shoulders.
 Your body should form a straight line from your head to your heels.

-Brace your abs and lift one foot, and slowly raise your knee and bring it towards your chest.
-Keep the abs engaged and your back flat.
-Return to the starting position and repeat with the other leg (left).
+- Brace your core.
+Then bend your right leg, raising your knee towards your chest.
+Don’t round your back.
+Return to the starting position and repeat with the left leg.

-Continue alternating for the prescribed number of repetitions, or do as many as possible in 30 seconds.
+- Continue alternating for the prescribed number of repetitions, or do as many as possible in 30 seconds.

 8. Cross-Body Mountain Climbers

-Lie on an exercise or yoga mat and raise the legs so they’re extended upward directly over your hips.
+- Lie on an exercise or yoga mat, and using your abdomen, raise your legs so they’re upright directly over your hips.

-Rest your palms down at your sides or clasp them behind your head.
-Contract your abdominals, and use your lower abs to lift your hips off the floor, pulling them toward the rib cage.
+- Rest your palms down at your sides or clasp them behind your head.
+Contract your abdominals, and use your lower abs to lift your legs off the floor.
+Keep your lower back and glutes on the floor.

-Pause for 1-2 seconds, then slowly lower the hips and legs, back down towards the floor.
+- Pause for 1-2 seconds, then slowly lower your legs back down towards the floor.
 Do 8 to 12 reps.

 10. Crossed Leg Crunch

-Lie down face-up on your back as shown in the image.
-Cross your left ankle over your right knee.
-Supporting your head with hands, but do not pull on your head as you crunch up— let your abs do the work for you.
+- Lie on the floor face up and cross your left ankle over your right knee.
+Support your head with hands, but do not pull on your head as you curl up— let your rectus abdominis do the work for you.